 2. For A Perfect Dinner

-I really enjoy ll Santo Bevitore in Santo Spirito.
-When my Mum came to help me build our showroom a year and a half ago, we would end up working so late and tired of building shelves, painting walls, finishing bags and preparing for the opening, that we would reward ourselves with beautiful dinners at this restaurant after a long day of hard work.
-The candlelit rooms feel so warm and romantic that it sets the tone for such a relaxing and gratifying evening.
+I enjoy ll Santo Bevitore in Santo Spirito.
+When my Mum came to help me build our showroom, we worked so late.
+So, after a long day of hard work, we would reward ourselves with beautiful dinners at this restaurant.
+The candlelit rooms feel so warm and romantic that they set the tone for a relaxing and gratifying evening.
 It′s so inviting, and everyone who works there makes you feel right at home.
-The food is, well, amazing!
-I like to say it′s traditional Italian dishes with a twist.
-A past favourite dish is pumpkin soup prepared with coffee beans, and it was incredible.
-Their wine selection is recommended to match perfectly your dish and dessert.
-We would always leave the restaurant satisfied and regenerated.
-A charming place for a dinner out.

 3. For A Sweet Treat